ignite/cli/docs/docs/guide/04-nameservice/01-init.md

 ignite scaffold chain nameservice --no-module
 ```

-This command created a new directory `nameservice` with a brand new Cosmos SDK
+This command created a new directory `nameservice` with a brand-new Cosmos SDK
 blockchain.
 This blockchain doesn't have any application-specific logic yet, but
 it imports standard Cosmos SDK modules, such as `auth`, `bank`, `mint`, and
 others.